 ARTE Documentary "Verena Schoepf - Super Corals"

+I was selected as one of five female marine scientists to be portrayed in the documentary series “Women and Oceans”, which was filmed by Alexandra Sorgenicht and produced for German/French TV broadcaster ZDF/ARTE.
 Aired in early 2016, this series features five episodes showing female marine scientists conducting research in the world’s five oceans.
 Among the portrayed women is for example Dr Sylvia Earle, a pioneer in the field of marine science who broke down many barriers for female scientists.

-Outreach officer during the Perth Canyon Research Cruise
+Outreach Officer for the "Perth Canyon" Research Cruise

+In March 2015, I had the opportunity to serve as ship-based outreach officer during the Perth Canyon research cruise aboard Schmidt Ocean Institute’s R/V Falkor.
 During the 12 days at sea, I wrote daily blog entries, Facebook and Twitter posts, and facilitated media interviews for scientists on board.
 I also conducted live Google hangouts and skype video calls to connect high school and University of Western Australia (UWA) students directly to the scientists while doing research, and gave post-cruise presentations at UWA as well as at St. Stephen’s High School in Perth.

-Articles for Science Communication websites
+Articles for science communication websites

-Perspective: local coral reefs battle bleaching conditions”, Science Network WA
+Perspective: local coral reefs battle bleaching conditions

 Even the super-corals of Australia’s Kimberley are not immune to climate change

 Other outreach activities

-2015: Presentation for the Kimberley Science Program – Teacher Workshop, The University of Western Australia
+Presentation for the SPICE-Shell Kimberley Science Program – Teacher Workshop